 Once you add the data store to the portal, share the data store item to make it available to the organization members who need to publish data from it.
 For database data store items, share the item with groups whose members will be publishing from data in ArcGIS Pro or publishing from service definition files in ArcGIS Server Manager.
 When members of the group publish to one of the federated servers with which you registered the data store, ArcGIS Pro and the federated server recognize that the group members have access to the data store and will allow them to publish without having to register a data store separately.

-You could share the data store item with the organization but, in most cases, you should restrict access to specific groups.
+You can share the data store item with the organization but, in most cases, it is recommended that you restrict access to specific groups.

 Only group members can access the data store.
 Therefore, only those members can publish the data it contains.

 When publishing from ArcGIS Pro, do not add data from the data store item and publish.
 Rather, you must access the underlying database connection file or file share location, add the data from there, and publish.